-The members of the Audit Committee during fiscal 2023 were Mr. Bradley (Chair upon Ms. Le's resignation from the board in December 2022), Mr. Hsieh, Ms. Nelson (beginning in September 2022), Dr. Cholawsky and Ms. Le (Chair, until her resignation from the board in December 2022).
-The Audit Committee held eleven meetings during fiscal 2023.
+The members of the Audit Committee during fiscal 2024 were Mr. Bradley (Chair), Mr. Hsieh, Ms. Nelson and Dr. Cholawsky.
+The Audit Committee held ten meetings during fiscal 2024.
 Each of the members of the Audit Committee is independent for purposes of the Nasdaq Listing Rules as they apply to audit committee members.
 Mr. Bradley and Ms. Nelson have been designated as "audit committee financial experts," as the term is defined in applicable SEC rules.
 The Audit Committee operates under a charter that is available on our website at www.gsitechnology.com.
 The functions of the Audit Committee include oversight, review and evaluation of our financial statements, accounting and financial reporting processes and public filings, disclosure control and internal control functions, compliance with policies and procedures, cyber and data security and information technology risk exposures and the audits of our financial statements.

 The Audit Committee is responsible for the engagement, compensation, retention and oversight of our independent registered public accounting firm.
 Additional information regarding the Audit Committee is set forth in the Report of the Audit Committee immediately following Proposal No. 2.